antiboredom/videogrep/README.md

 ####--search-type / -st
 Type of search you want to perform.
 There are three options:
-* re: regular expression (which is the default)
+* re: [regular expression](http://www.pyregex.com/) (this is the default).
 * pos: part of speech search (uses [pattern.search](http://www.clips.ua.ac.be/pages/pattern-search)).
-For example: "JJ NN"
+For example 'JJ NN' would return all lines of dialog that contain an adjective followed by a noun.
 * hyper: hypernym search.
-For example: 'body parts'
+For example 'body parts' grabs all lines of dialog that reference a body part

 ####--max-clips / -m
 Maximum number of clips to use for the supercut